Piyushmittal2192/Reinforcement-Learning/README.md

 - Value : expected sum of future rewards
 - Belman Equation : this allows us to solve for value function and to create agent that behaves optimally
 - State Space : Set of all possible states
+  - state does not need to be single obsevation at one time. we can take multiple obervations as one set and call it a state
 - Action Space : Set of all possible actions
 - Episode : each iteration of a game from start to terminal state of game.
 - Terminal State : End of game.